Skip to main content

 The Insurance Barrier Why Is Coverage so Elusive?

 For most people seeking peptide therapies for goals related to vitality, anti-aging, tissue repair, or metabolic optimization, the answer from insurance providers is a consistent refusal of coverage.
-This is because is primarily based on the concept of “medical necessity” for the treatment of a diagnosed disease.
+This is because insurance coverage is primarily based on the concept of “medical necessity” for the treatment of a diagnosed disease.

 Therapies aimed at wellness or optimization fall outside this model.
 Furthermore, the use of a drug for a purpose other than its specific, FDA-approved indication is known as “off-label” prescribing.
 While legal and common, insurance companies are not obligated to cover off-label uses.